notification-system/docs/frontend-initial-spec.md

 * Overview of the total number of active notifications for each location
 * Indicator if each notification is accepted or there are some pending notifications
 * All the active notification are being efficiently track for multiple locations.
 It is a matter of designing the UI to show the active notification for each location at the same time.

+## Location/Patient Notifications
+* View the currently active notifications for any location
+* View the last 7 day history of all notifications for a specific location
+  * Note: Can modify this to be patient specific and not location based

 ## Prevent Closing of Application
 * Android/iOS - Continues to function in background when logged in